TABLE OF CONTENTS

 An amateur photographer and friend of a number of foreign newsmen, Sindberg carried his camera everywhere during this period, snapping often graphic scenes of civilian massacres and public destruction.
 In Shanghai, Sindberg served as a driver for Philip Pembroke Stephens (1903–1937), a journalist for the Daily Telegraph.
 Stephens was killed in November 1937 by stray sniper fire from the Japanese.
 Sindberg was present when Stephens was shot and documented his death in several photographs.
 In order to protect himself from the Japanese, Sindberg smuggled the undeveloped film out in company shipments, where it was developed by others in his company.
 Following the end of the war, he reclaimed his previously unseen prints and realized that he had produced one of the few photographic records of Nanjing's destruction.
 Over the subsequent decades, during which he served as a merchant seaman on a variety of ships, he retained a significant portion of the photographs.
 It is this extant visual record -- supplemented by his notes and captions -- which makes up this important, amateur photojournalistic collection.

-The collections consists of 393 photographs, most of which were taken during the Nanjing Massacre, or "Rape of Nanking," in 1937 and 1938.
+The collections consists of 394 photographs, most of which were taken during the Nanjing Massacre, or "Rape of Nanking," in 1937 and 1938.
 Many of the photographs are in an album compiled by Sindberg, and some have typed or handwritten annotations.
 Many of the images are extremely graphic, and capture the dead and dismembered bodies of men, women, and children, including infants.
 Of note are several photographs capturing the death of journalist Philip Pembroke Stephens.
-The photographs are gelatin silver prints and range in size from 2.8 x 4 cm (1.1 x 1.6 inches) to 12.3 x 17.4 cm (5 x 7 inches).
+The photographs are gelatin silver prints and, with the except of one panoramic photograph, range in size from 2.8 x 4 cm (1.1 x 1.6 inches) to 12.3 x 17.4 cm (5 x 7 inches).
 The collection is supplemented by a small amount of manuscript material That includes correspondence, employment and military service records, an autobiographical account in typescript, and a collection of newspaper articles.

 Open for research.
 Researchers must create an online Research Account and agree to the Materials Use Policy before using archival materials.